 We also offer Safe Search at the bottom of the rules list.

-Instead of the categories and apps, you may need to add specific Exceptions.
+After adjusting rules for the categories and apps, you may need to add specific Exceptions.

 Recently Blocked Activity